Ruon90/individual-project-1/README.md

 ## Project planning

 Github projects and repo issues were used to create tasks from user stories, projectboard available <a href="https://github.com/users/Ruon90/projects/8/views/1" target="_blank">here</a>.
+I then decided on fonts, colour palette and

 <p align="right"><a href="#prevent-strategy">Back To Top</a></p>